ECON 113 Comparative Economic Systems 3 credits

 ECON 304 Advanced Microeconomics 3 credits

-Advanced Microeconomics is a study of general equilibrium and welfare economic analysis, resource pricing, price discrimination, information and time, external costs and benefits, public goods, transportation, and microeconomic foundations of aggregate demand and supply.
+Advanced microeconomics is a study of imperfect competition, general equilibrium and welfare economic analysis, game theory, resource pricing, price discrimination, information and time, external costs and benefits, and public goods.
 This course also includes exposure to appropriate mathematical constructs.
 Prerequisite: ECON 301.

 ECON 350 Business Cycles and Forecasting 3 credits